Responding to Distressed Students

-The Counseling Center has a “Counselor on Duty” who is available for in-person or phone consultations during office hours, Monday through Friday, 8 a.m. to 5 p.m., 951-827-5531.
+Counseling and Psychological Services has a “Counselor on Duty” who is available for in-person or phone consultations during office hours, Monday through Friday, 8 a.m. to 5 p.m., 951-827-5531.
 A brief consultation may help you sort out relevant issues and explore alternative approaches to dealing with a distressed student.

 How to Make a Referral

-Simply suggest that the student call 951-827-5531 or visit the Counseling Center to make an appointment.
+Simply suggest that the student call 951-827-5531 or visit Counseling and Psychological Services to make an appointment.
 Openly acknowledging to students that you are aware of their distress, sincerely concerned about their welfare, and willing to help them explore alternative responses can have a profound and positive effect.